FAQs About CES

 What if I fall below CES standards in a term?

 A committee of GPS staff will review your case.
 We may assign you probation status and continue your CES funding with conditions for you to meet by a specific date.
-Or, you may be suspended from CES until you meet a set of conditions on your own, using financial aid (grants, scholarships, loans, work study).
+Or, you may be suspended from CES until you meet a set of conditions on your own.
 In both cases, your Higher Education Support Specialist can guide you in staying on track toward your degree goal.

 What kind of on-campus rooms will CES cover?